qLSLab/ExTaxsI/README.md

 How to run extaxsi
 ------------------
-Open terminal to the ExTaxsI folder directory by running the entire path:
+Open a terminal and go to the ExTaxsI folder directory by running the entire path:

 linux:

-* cd /path/to/ExTaxsI folder
+* cd path/to/ExTaxsI-folder

-windows:
+windows (prompt):

-* cd /path/to/ExTaxsI folder
+* cd path\to\ExTaxsI-folder

 mac:

-* cd /path/to/ExTaxsI folder
+* cd path/to/ExTaxsI-folder

 Now that you are in the right directory, run the following command to start: